October 26, 2025 - Thirtieth Sunday in Ordinary Time

 Remember Our Sick Parishioners In Your Prayers

-Anna Burzawa, Dylan Cascno, Tim Cicon, Sr., Mark Cicon, Dorothy Dominski, Bartoszek Dudek, Zenon Dzięgielewski, Sabina Dziewięcka, Helen Jamieson, Charles Kowalski, Sue Lynch, Adam Matusz, Marie Niwore, Dan Piestor, Lucy Siemientkowski, Anthony Sikora, Pat Sikorski, Diane Silver, Joseph P. Strycharz, Kelly Ann Strycharz
+Dorothy Bartolino, Anna Burzawa, Dylan Cascno, Tim Cicon, Sr., Mark Cicon, Jan Czerwinski, Dorothy Dominski, Bartoszek Dudek, Zenon Dzięgielewski, Sabina Dziewięcka, Helen Jamieson, Charles Kowalski, Sue Lynch, Adam Matusz, Marie Niwore, Dan Piestor, Mary Ann Sentek, Lucy Siemientkowski, Anthony Sikora, Pat Sikorski, Diane Silver, Patricia Smith, Joseph P. Strycharz, Kelly Ann Strycharz, Barry Zadworny.

 Please call the Rectory Office to add or remove names from the list.